 For the purposes of this draft standard, the following terms and definitions apply.
 The Authoritative Dictionary of IEEE Standards Terms should be referenced for terms not defined in this clause.

-autonomous decision making: Autonomous decision making between two Coexistence Managers (CMs) is performed when one CM makes its decisions independently from another CM.
+autonomous decision making: A decision making topology where one CM makes its decisions independently from another CM.

 basic procedures: Basic procedures comprises of authentication, subscription and registration procedures.

-centralized decision making: Centralized decision making between two CMs is performed when one CM relegates its decisions to another CM.
+centralized decision making: A decision making topology where one CM relegates its decisions to another CM.

 coexistence: The ability of two or more spectrum-dependent devices or networks to operate without harmful interference.